shreeyasharma1804/notes/kafka/overallArchitecture.md

 ### Broker was group coordinator

-- Each group coordinator coordinates a certain number of consumer groups.
-The broker of that group coordinator is also the partition leader of the __consumer_offsets
+- Each broker is the group coordinator of a certain number of consumer groups.
 - When a broker dies, a new partition leader is elected for the partition of __consumer_offsets.
-This is usually the next insync replica.
+This is usually the next in-sync replica.
-- That broker is now automatically the coordinator for all groups that write to that partition.
+- That broker is now automatically the coordinator for all consumer groups that write to that partition.

-- Consumers get NOT_COORDINATOR on next request
-- Consumers call FindCoordinator → get directed to new broker
-- Group rebalance triggered
+### Internals

+- The logs are stored in .log files which are auto-rotated and auto-deleted based on the configuration
+- The .index files make this traversal faster
+- sendfile is used to move offset x: x+y from the OS page cache to the socket